FrancescoDaDalt/bayes-sketch/README.md

 # Bayesian Sketches

 This project provides a codebase with which the Count-[1], CountMin-[2], CB-, CCA-, CCB-, Seq-[3], and PR-Sketches[4] can be compared to each other in a simulation environment.
-The CB-, CCA-, and CCB-Sketches are the algorithms proposed by the paper associated to this project.
+The CB-, CCA-, and CCB-Sketches are the algorithms proposed by the paper[9] associated to this project.

 ## What is inside